Skip Ribbon Commands

 Fireworks and firecrackers can be as loud as 150 decibels—a lot louder than what's considered a safe listening level (75–80 decibels).
 At close distance, even one loud burst is enough to cause some permanent hearing damage.

-Also keep in mind that if you find any unexploded or "dud" fireworks that fell to the ground, they may still go off.
+If you find any unexploded or "dud" fireworks that fell to the ground, they may still go off.
+Do not touch it.
 Keep your distance and call your local fire or police department right away.

-According to the CPSC, nearly half of fireworks injuries to children under age 5 are related to sparklers.
+According to CPSC data, nearly half of fireworks injuries to children under age 5 are related to sparklers.
+In fact, there were about 1,300 emergency department-treated injuries that involved sparklers in 2025.
 Surprised?
 Consider this:

 Remember